Payments Management

 8. Completing this, the patron will be refunded the money that he/she was overcharged while Theatre Manager will retain the correct payment amount.

-Theatre Manager's Deposit will not match your Online Credit Card Server's depoist amount.
+Theatre Manager's Deposit will not match your Online Credit Card Server's deposit amount.
 You will need to force the deposit and manually settle.

-If Theatre Manager has recorded a credit card payment as authorized but your credit card authorization software has no record of it you will have to re-authorize the payment.
+If Theatre Manager has recorded a credit card payment as authorized but your credit card authorization software has no record of it you will need to re-authorize the payment.

 1. Open the Patron Payment Window